bunwaylabs/bunway/README.md

-# bunway
+# bunWay

 **Run everything.
-The Bun way.** bunway is an open-source experiment to recreate the ergonomics of Express on top of Bun’s native runtime.
+The Bun way.** bunWay is an open-source experiment to recreate the ergonomics of Express on top of Bun’s native runtime.
 If you moved to Bun for its speed and modern APIs but miss the familiar middleware/route flow, this toolkit is for you.

-> bunway embraces Bun’s primitives (`Request`, `Response`, streams, Bun.serve, Bun’s test runner) and avoids Node polyfills.
+> bunWay embraces Bun’s primitives (`Request`, `Response`, streams, Bun.serve, Bun’s test runner) and avoids Node polyfills.
 It’s intentionally Bun-only.

-## Why bunway?
+## Why bunWay?

 - Couldn’t find a Bun routing library that _felt_ like home for Express developers.
 - Wanted batteries included—body parsing, CORS, error handling—without abandoning Fetch semantics.